tomatophp/filament-tenancy/README.md

 php artisan filament-tenancy:install
 ```

-in your main central panel add this plugin
+in your `.env` make sure you add a root user or a user have a permission to create database, then in your main central panel add this plugin

 ```php
 use Tomatophp\FilamentTenancy\FilamentTenancyPlugin;